nikitavoloboev/flow/readme.md

   clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
-  gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script version          Reports the current version of flow
+  gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp version          Reports the current version of flow

 Flags: